Return times distribution for Markov towers with decay of correlations: Introduction

 \section{Introduction}

-One of the main motivations in studying deterministic dynamical systems is to show that they typically behave in a statistically regular way and exhibit on large timescales independence.
-In this paper we follow in the tradition and show that for invariant measures that are $\alpha$-mixing (in the dynamic's sense) with respect to a possibly countably infinite partition the return times are in the limit Poisson distributed.
+Beginning with the Poincar\'e recurrence theorem, one of the main interests in studying deterministic dynamical systems has been to show that the orbit of a typical point is on large timescales statistically regularly distributed and orbit segments that are sufficiently separated are close to independently distributed.
+In this paper we follow in this tradition and show that for invariant measures that are $\phi$-mixing with respect to a possibly countably infinite partition the return times are in the limit Poisson distributed.

 Interest in such questions go back to the 1940's when Doeblin~\cite{Doe} studied the Gauss map and its invariant measure.
 Later, in the 1970s Harris studied return times for Markov processes and then around 1990 the interest of the return times statistics became a central topic in dynamics.
 Using symbolic dynamics, Pitskel~\cite{Pit} proved for Axiom A maps the return times are in the limit Poisson distributed with respect to equilibrium states for H\"older continuous potentials.
 Hirata~\cite{Hir1} has a similar result using the Laplace transform which he then generalised later in~\cite{Hir2}.
-Galves and Schmitt~\cite{GS} then came up with a technique to get result for the first entry or return time which they applied to $\phi$-mixing systems and where they also for the first time provided error estimates.
-This method was then greatly extended by Abadi~\cite{A1,A2,A3} to $\alpha$-mixing systems.
-Using a combinatorial argument it is then shown in~\cite{AV1} that $\alpha$-mixing processes have in the limit Poisson distributed return times.
+Galves and Schmitt~\cite{GS} then came up with a technique to get results for the first entry or return time which they applied to $\psi$-mixing systems and where they also for the first time provided error estimates.
+This method was then greatly extended by Abadi~\cite{A1,A2,A3} to $\phi$-mixing systems.
+Using a combinatorial argument improved error estimates were given in~\cite{AV1} for the first entry an return times of $\phi$-mixing processes.
+For $\alpha$-mixing systems, the limiting entry and return times distribution was established in~\cite{AS}.
+A combinatorial argument was used in~\cite{AV2,AV3} to show that the limiting distribution is Poissonian for $\phi$-mixing measures if one takes the limit along a nested sequence of cylinders.
+In~\cite{LSV} multiple return times were shown to be Poisson distributed for a class of intermittened systems.
+Recently Kifer has proven limiting results for simultaneous returns to cylinder sets, first~\cite{Kif11} an almost sure result using the Chen-Stein method and then~\cite{Kif12} a complete classification with error terms.
+Let us note that in~\cite{DGS} the Chen-Stein method was used to get the Poisson limiting distribution for toral automorphisms where the limit is taken along sequences of ball-like sets.

 Typically when entry times are Poisson distributed then so are the return times.
-In fact, for arbitrary return or entry times distribution there is a formula~\cite{HLV} that allows to translate one into the other one.
+In fact, for arbitrary return or entry times distribution there is a formula~\cite{HLV} that allows to translate the entry times distribution into the return times distribution and vice versa.